IUREDCap/redcap-etl/docs/DeveloperGuide.md

         sudo apt install composer

-3. Install sendmail (needed for the Notifier class, which sends e-mail notifications of errors)
+3. Install sendmail (needed for logging to e-mail)

         sudo apt install sendmail

+    The script **bin/email_test.php** can be used to test if e-mail logging works.

 4. Install MySQL